 What’s more, the depth of field is so narrow you want to have complete control over the sharpest area of the image.

-If you’re not manually selecting your focus point, it’s very difficult to control what the lens locks focus on.
+If you’re not manually selecting your focus point, it’s hard to control what the lens locks focus on.

 Ever taken a shot like this?
 It can be very difficult to focus on fine blades of grass or similarly delicate objects.

-Not just because they’re small either, the sheer volume makes it tricky for the AF system to settle somewhere and lock.
+Not just because they’re small either, the sheer volume makes it tricky for the auto focus system to settle somewhere and lock.

-This is, once again, another scenario when manual focus is faster than auto focus.
+This is, once again, another scenario when MF is faster than AF.

 Related: Master your AF Focus Points